 JFK’s strongest emotional attachments were to men — and principally, to Lem.

 So it’s not surprising that JFK (or Jack, as he was know by family and close friends) considered Lem a part of the family.
 His father, Joseph Kennedy Sr., thought of Lem as another son.
 As adults, Lem even became a part-time resident of the White House.
 He would accompany Jack on foreign trips whenever Jackie Kennedy wasn’t up for it.
 In fact, Lem was with JFK when he delivered his now-famous “Ich Bin ein Berliner” speech in West Berlin.

-Their friendship lasted 30 years, up until the tragic assassination in 1963.
+After prep school, Lem went to Princeton and Harvard Business School.
+He was an advertising executive in New York City before going on to work for JFK’s successful presidential campaign.
+His friendship with John F. Kennedy lasted 30 years, up until the tragic assassination in 1963.
 As a testament to their lasting love, JFK was buried with a friendship namesake: a whale scrimshaw which was a gift from Lem.

 According to David Pitts, author of Jack and Lem: The Untold Story of an Extraordinary Friendship, JFK found out about Lem’s sexual orientation early on, but that didn’t deter him from remaining friends.